realiotech/multi-staking/x/multi-staking/spec/02_gov.md

 ### Add Bond Token Proposals

 We can designate a token as a `bond token` by submiting an `AddBondDenomProposal`.
-In this proposal, we specify the token's denom and its `BondTokenWeight`, if the proposal passes, the specified token will become a `bond token` with the designated `BondTokenWeight`.
+In this proposal, we specify the token's denom and its `BondWeight`, if the proposal passes, the specified token will become a `bond token` with the designated `BondWeight`.

 ### Change Bond Token Weight Proposals

-We can alter the `BondTokenWeight` of a `bond token` by submiting a `ChangeBondTokenWeightProposal`.
-This proposal requires specifying the `bond token` and the new `BondTokenWeight`, if the proposal is passed the specified `bond token` will have its `BondTokenWeight` changed.
+We can alter the `BondWeight` of a `bond token` by submiting a `UpdateBondWeightProposal`.
+This proposal requires specifying the `bond token` and the new `BondWeight`, if the proposal is passed the specified `bond token` will have its `BondWeight` changed.

 ### Remove Bond Token Proposals